mjacobs1341/Mellys-Closet/manual-testing/02-test-cases.md

      - **Expected Result**:
        - The page should load successfully without errors
   2. **Check that the "Add to Cart" button is clearly visible**:
       - **Expected Results**:
-       - The "Add to Cart" button should be easy to spot
+         - The "Add to Cart" button should be label and easy to spot
-       - The "Add to Cart" button is label
         ![Add To Cart Button](../images/add-to-cart-button.png)
   3. **Click the "Add to Cart" button**
       - **Expected Result**: